bihealth/sodar-core-legacy/docs/source/app_projectroles_integration.rst

 ------------------

 You should add a login template to ``{SITE_NAME}/templates/users/login.html``.
-If you're OK with using the Projectroles login template, the file can consist of the following line:
+If you're OK with using the projectroles login template, the file can consist of the following line:

 .. code-block:: django